Main settings (kor-elf-shield.toml)

 By default true

 Description Enables the test mode.
-If the test mode is enabled, then after the minutes specified in the "testing_interval" parameter, the program with clearing rules from nftables will shut down.
+If the test mode is enabled, then after the minutes specified in the parameter "testing_interval", the nftables rule cleanup program will shut down.

 true - includes